 Also consider your personal circumstances.
 If you have dependents, another job, or other commitments that regularly require your time, selecting a course that allows greater flexibility enables you to stay on top of your training without undue stress or pressure.

-The live, virtual training element of the Diploma in Transformational Coaching at Animas is delivered over a period of approximately one module (two days) per month, over five months.
+The live, virtual training element of the Accredited Diploma in Transformative Coaching at Animas is delivered over a period of approximately one module (two days) per month, over six months.
 This training enables you to pick up the core coaching skills that allow you to work with your clients at a genuinely transformative level.
 The nature of the live, virtual training modules is such that you are taught the core coaching skills early on, and then in each new module you learn a new repertoire of skills and tools you can add to your coaching practice.
-Qualification and assessment then usually take place over a subsequent period of 6-12 months depending on how much time you want to commit to the course per week and month.
+Qualification and assessment then usually take place over a subsequent period of 3 – 6 months depending on how much time you want to commit to the course per week and month.

-We also believe that learning is a continuous journey as we gain more experience through life.
+We also believe that learning is a continuous journey as we gain more experience through life, so your life coach training is only the beginning of the journey.

 Therefore, as part of the Diploma, you get lifetime access to our resources, supervision, and our highly regarded community membership.
 So in a sense, the training never stops if you’re happy to continue developing!